 The market, credit, liquidity, operational, social and environmental and capital management risks inherent to the institution’s business are managed using a corporate approach by the Internal Controls and Capital and Risk Management areas, together with the areas where they arise, in accordance with specific internal policies and regulations.
 The systematic review of the internal controls, and the continuous monitoring of the risks using in-house methodologies or those regulated by the Central Bank of Brazil provide the information that determines the implementation of action plans and corrective measures directed at the efficiency of the mitigation controls, while also quantifying how much prudential capital must be allocated for the potential occurrence of losses.

 The outcome of these analyses and the corrective actions are presented for approval by the Board of Directors do Banco through periodic reports.

 Gestão de Risco

-Banese’s risk management structure is linked to the Superintendence of Risk Management and Controls and the Strategic Management and Control Executive Department.
-It has a Capital and Risk Management Committee that helps Senior Management in decision-making.
+Banese’s risk management structure is linked to the Risk Management Superintendence and the Strategic Management and Finance, Controls and Investor Relations Office (FCIRO).
+It has a Capital and Risk Management Committee, internal and non-statutory, comprised of career technicians of the institution that helps Senior Management in decision-making.